Roudranil/applied-ml-assignment-4/README.md

-# Testing and model serving
+# Containerization & Continuous Integration

 This assignment is a part of the Applied ML course of my MSc.
 Data Science Program at Chennai Mathematical Institute.